On Stably Pointed Varieties and Generically Stable Groups in ACVF

 One may consider other languages for ACVF, such as $L_{\text{div}}$ and $L_{\Gamma}$.
 The language $L_{\text{div}}$ and $L_{\Gamma}$ have quantifier elimination and have the same interpretable sets.
 One may pass to ACVF$^{eq}$ in order to have elimination of imaginaries or add geometric sorts and get a language $L_\mathscr{G}$ admitting quantifier elimination and elimination of imaginaries (see \cite{Eli_Imag}).

-We will mostly restrict ourselves to the following: the valued field sort (which will also be called the home sort) will be denoted by $VF$, the value group by $\Gamma$ and the residue field by $k$.
-We assume that we have elimination of imaginaries, but mostly will not deal directly with the rest of the sorts.
+We work in $L_\mathscr{G}$ in order to have elimination of imaginaries, but in practice we will ignore most of the sorts.
+We will mostly restrict ourselves to the following sorts: the valued field sort (which will also be called the home sort) which will be denoted by $VF$, the value group by $\Gamma$ and the residue field by $k$.

 Let $\mathcal{O}$ be the definable set defined by $\val (x)\geq 0$.
 For $M\models $ACVF, if $K=VF(M)$ then we will write $\mathcal{O}_K$ for its valuation ring and $k_K$ for its residue field.
 Mostly, we will treat the valued field sort and the model as interchangeable, e.g. when we say that $K$ is a model of ACVF we really mean that $K=VF(M)$ for some $M\models$ACVF.
 We also write $\Gamma (A):= \dcl(A)\cap \Gamma$, and $k(A):= \dcl(A)\cap k$ and for a valued field $F$ we will write $\Gamma_F$ and $k_F$ for the value group and residue field of $F$, respectively.
 Notice that if $F$ is a valued field then $\Gamma(F)=\mathbb{Q}\otimes\Gamma_F$.